stringtron/quantative_style/README.md

 ### Base E statistics

+We calculate the minus log KL distance between feature statistics of symthesized image and style image.
+For the evaluation of KL distance, We also use the PCA to reduce the rank of feature channels.
+Please see our paper for the details.

-Please run the E_base.ipynb step by step.
+Please run the E_base.ipynb step by step to generate the E statistics of smaple images.
 ```
 python E_base.ipynb
 ```
-The related file and folder for E_base.ipynb:
+The related files and folders for E_base.ipynb:
 1. the style images are in style_dir = `./50styles`
-2. the content images for reference images for PCA basis are in Reference_dir = `./content/`
+2. the reference images( or content images) for PCA basis are in Reference_dir = `./content/`

-We calculate the minus log KL distance between feature statistics of symthesized image and style image.
-For the evaluation of KL distance, We also use the PCA to reduce the rank of feature channels.
-Please see our paper for the details.
+3. the sample(or synthesized) images are in source_dir = `./sample/` and are listed in `sample.txt`
+4. the generate E values of 5 layers of each sample are listed in `EValue[32, 48, 128, 256, 256].txt`